thomasaarholt/generate_scan_distorted_stem/README.md

 - ipympl (to show inline interactive figures in the notebook)

 The easiest way to have everything is to create an anaconda environment with the required packages, and install genSTEM directly from the github.
-For the best, "widescreen" viewing experience, I recommend jupyter lab.
+For the best, "widescreen" viewing experience, we recommend jupyter lab.

 ```bash
 conda create --name stem numpy matplotlib scipy tqdm notebook ipympl # jupyterlab